ashwinravrao/Packup/README.md

 Know what's inside your boxes during a move.
 Simply snap a photo of each item as you pack.
 When you're at your new home, scan the number written on the side of your box and see a gallery of items without ever having to cut any tape.

 Maybe you need something right away and don't want to make a mess looking for it.
-Or you want to unpack the essentials first and do the rest later.
+Or maybe you want to unpack the essentials first and do the rest later.
 Whatever your reason, Locrate has you covered!

-Locrate Moving Manager is built using some of the latest libraries, design patterns and frameworks, including:
+Locrate Moving Manager is built using some of the latest libraries and frameworks, including:

 - MVVM
 - Room